 Brick as a passive income opportunity

-In the dashboard, you can follow your rentals, revenue, and uptime to optimize your placement.
-At times you may have to refill power banks, but the resulting work is normally negligible.
+With access to the Brick dashboard, you can easily track your rentals, revenue, and uptime to optimize your station placement.
+Occasionally, you may need to refill power banks, but the associated workload is relatively low.